TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

     </figcaption>
 </figure>

 Step 1.5: If you are on Windows, you will also need to change to the Git Bash terminal.
-As seen in
-<a href="#fig18">Figure 18</a>, first click on the down arrow and then select “Git Bash”.
+As shown in [Figure 18](#fig18), first click on the down arrow and then select “Git Bash”.

 <figure id="fig18">
     <img src="diagrams/non-technical-installation-guide/18-switch-to-git-bash.png" alt="figure 18" height="199" />